BZIvanov/Learning-SQL-and-Git/Git/Git.md

 - **git pull origin master** - will get the remote repository and update our local repository so both are the same.
 It is good practice to do this operation before pushing to assure we have the latest changes
 - **git push origin master** - will push the files from local repository to the remote repository.
 Origin is the name of the remote repository and Master is the branch from local repository from which we will push to the remote repository.
 If we want to push from a different branch we have to provide it's name and checkout it before that
 - **git log** - will display the history of the commits
+- **git log -- myfile.txt** - will log the commits, which involve only the specific file we want to check

 - **git branch -a** - will display all branches.
 There will be an '*', which shows the currently selected branch
 - **git branch somename** - will create a new branch.
 By just creating it, it will not be auto selected